mvervoort/InfrastructureAsCode/README.md

 - Azure App Service Plan
 - Azure App Service (with random name)

+All the demo's will show the basic concept of IaC including:

+- Idempotent deployments
+- CI/CD using GitHub actions (TODO)
+- DTAP environments (TODO)

 ## PowerShell Notebook (optional)

 Many of the demo's using a PowerShell Notebook for easy demonstration.